Wildelyssa/LolcatClock/README.md

 ##Lolcat Clock
-* Idea taken from a skillcrush.com project, where I saw the idea and decided to write my own code from scratch and add pictures of my cat!
+* Idea taken from a skillcrush blog on ideas for JavaScript projects.
+I decided to write my own code from scratch as a challenge and add pictures of my cat!

+Credit to www.skillcrush.com for some great JS project ideas.

 ## Tech Used
 * **JavaScript CSS HTML**